jskenney/modular-sanic/README.md

 # Initial Setup

-The assumption is that this will be run on Ubuntu 24.04 using Python3.11 (due to sanic-session cookie issues), review the setup.sh script in the setup directory to get to a state where the default repo configuration will run.
+The assumption is that this will be run on Ubuntu using Python3.11 (this version of python due to sanic-session cookie issues), review the setup.sh script in the setup directory to see expected Ubuntu packages and the start.sh script to see how the local python environment is setup.
+These steps will get you to get to a state where the default repo configuration will run.

 # Basic Usage